 The Alchemy Tap Project is a Seattle-based performance company for serious tap dancers ages 16 and up.
 The company was founded on the principles of experimentation, entertainment, and excellence.
 Since its inception in 2012, ATP has become a regular on stages around the Pacific Northwest.
-Past performances include Seattle Art Museum's Remix, the Walla Walla Summer Dance Festival, Physical Poetry, Benaroya Hall, Town Hall Seattle, and Folklife Festival, as well as many appearances at Capitol Hill's iconic Century Ballroom.
+Past performances include Icicle Creek Center for the Arts, Seattle Art Museum's Remix, the Walla Walla Summer Dance Festival, Benaroya Hall, Town Hall Seattle, Global Party at The Moore Theatre, and Folklife Festival, as well as many appearances at Capitol Hill's iconic Century Ballroom.
 Members train and rehearse at least six hours a week, and are encouraged to study ballet and hip hop in addition to tap.
-ATP dancers have gone on to perform with Teatro Zinzanni, Chicago Tap Theatre, and Chloe Arnold's Apartment 33.
+ATP dancers have gone on to perform with Teatro Zinzanni, Chicago Tap Theatre, Mystic India, and Chloe Arnold's Apartment 33.

 To keep a uniquely American art form alive and relevant to future generations, and to explore its versatile potential as both a sonic and a visual form of creative expression.